twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/ukkattha-the-way-of-a-stream-enterer%zh.rst

 **According to the translator—Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  07-20 rev. proofread by bhante
-  2022-02-13 create rst
+  03-29 add "Obstacles for realization of Dhamma" 2022-02-13 create rst